Inklingo

 adjectiveA2general

-Use this to express deep admiration or delight, often for pleasant experiences or beautiful things.
+Use this to express deep admiration or delight, often for experiences that are beautiful, delightful, or exceptionally good.

 A small child stands on a green hill and looks up in amazement at a huge, perfectly formed, colorful rainbow filling the sky.
 The scene evokes a sense of wonder.